-What I’ve found in my film life journey is this overwhelming questioning with where I want to go in my film career, and why don’t I want to be a Director?
+What I’ve found in my film life journey is this overwhelming questioning in where I want to go in my film career, and why don’t I want to be a Director?
 WHAT?!
 Amber!
 WHY DON’T YOU WANT TO BE A DIRECTOR??!
 Isn’t that the ultimate goal?!

-I feel as though there is pressure for people, when asked about what they “Really” want to do in their career, they have to say ” Directing” or else people wont take them seriously.
+I feel as though there is pressure for people, when asked about what they “Really” want to do in their career, they feel they have to say it’s Directing.
+Or else people won’t take them seriously.
 For me, its quite the opposite.
 There are some who really do want to direct, and I can see it in their eyes when they tell me.
 But for those who look at me and say directing with such uncertainty tells me they have more to see when it comes to filmmaking.
 You can tell they are making an uneducated guess at what they think they want to do.

 The default is always becoming a Director.

 Yesterday on a meeting/interview/lunch date.
 I was hired for a feature that I get to 1st AD.
 At the very end of our conversation she asks me, “So, what’s the goal, is AD-ing what you want to do, and are passionate about?”
 Of course I said Yes!
 But, how she phrased it made me happy, because it didn’t make me feel horrible about wanting to make AD-ing my career.
 There are some folks that look at me like I have 3 eye balls when I tell them “Yep, being a 1st AD is the goal.
 To work my way into the union(DGA), and do that as long as my body can stand it.”

 So, if you don’t want to be a director, own it.